 Nearly 500 surfers have joined a Facebook event called “Censorship on Couchsurfing” in protest of what they see as management’s attempt to squelch dissent.
 Holt blogged about his interactions with CS staff, and another member published a blog post titled “Couchsurfing: A Sad End to a Great Idea” (broken link removed.)

 Other users have taken to Twitter and Reddit to make their voices heard, writing, “It is sad to see the Couchsurfing community is dying,” and, “Does anyone else find it interesting that the 3 of the 4 moderators of the ambassadors group have been couchsurfers less than a year and seem to have no experience Couchsurfing?
 Nothing but corporate desk jockeys running this site for their investors with no idea how the community actually works.”

 Frustration has built up among members who say that when they reach out to CS headquarters with questions or concerns, they almost always receive generic replies that sound more like PR spin than an attempt to have a real dialogue.

-One active CS member who wishes to remain anonymous calls the current staff “tone deaf,” pointing to a blog post from CS’s Head of Safety regarding the profile deletion issues, followed by a similar post from Espinoza on the same topic.
+One active CS member who wishes to remain anonymous calls the current staff “tone deaf,” pointing to a blog post (broken link removed) from CS’s Head of Safety regarding the profile deletion issues, followed by a similar post (broken link removed) from Espinoza on the same topic.
 “They were both full of corporate speak with no attempt to really speak to members or connect with us,” the user says.
 “That’s how all their communication is.”